renatahodovan/picireny/README.rst

 *picireny* was tested on:

-* Linux (Ubuntu 14.04 / 15.10 / 16.04 / 17.10)
+* Linux (Ubuntu 14.04 / 16.04 / 18.04)
-* Mac OS X (El Capitan 10.11 / Sierra 10.12 / High Sierra 10.13)
+* Mac OS X (El Capitan 10.11 / Sierra 10.12 / High Sierra 10.13 / Mojave 10.14)
 * Windows (Server 2012 R2)

 Acknowledgement and Citations
 =============================

-*picireny* is motivated by the idea of Hierarchial Delta Debugging (G. Misherghi, Z. Su: "HDD: Hierarchical delta debugging", ICSE 2006).
+*picireny* is motivated by the idea of Hierarchial Delta Debugging:

+* G. Misherghi, Z. Su: "HDD: Hierarchical delta debugging", ICSE 2006.

-The details of the modernized reimplementation are described in (R. Hodovan,
+The details of the modernized reimplementation and further improvements are published in:

-A. Kiss: "Modernizing Hierarchical Delta Debugging.", A-TEST 2016).
-Further improvements are published in:
+* R. Hodovan, A. Kiss: "Modernizing Hierarchical Delta Debugging.", A-TEST 2016.
 * R. Hodovan, A. Kiss, T. Gyimothy: "Tree Preprocessing and Test Outcome Caching for Efficient Hierarchical Delta Debugging", AST 2017.
 * R. Hodovan, A. Kiss, T. Gyimothy: "Coarse Hierarchical Delta Debugging", ICSME 2017.
+* A. Kiss, R. Hodovan, T. Gyimothy: "HDDr: A Recursive Variant of the Hierarchical Delta Debugging Algorithm", A-TEST 2018.

 Copyright and Licensing